sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 - Summarize recent code changes
 - Detect code smells
 - Generate release notes

+## Autocomplete

+You can "enable/disable" the autocomplete feature and customize your language preferences in the footer.
+Autocomplete suggestions can be styled with customized colors, and you can reject them at any time with the **Escape** key.

+By default, the autocomplete feature is disabled for read-only files but is compatible with [IdeaVim](https://plugins.jetbrains.com/plugin/164-ideavim).

 ## Enable code graph context for context-aware answers (Optional)